wing9413/Python_InformationRetrieval/README.md

 Each line in dictionary.txt included a term, its document frequency and link to the posting list </br>
 Each line in posting.txt included link from the dictionary.txt, idf, and all documents the term occurs (id and weight) </br>
 documentNormalize.txt store the document normalization </br>
-in the title.txt stores the title for each documents </br>
+title.txt stores the title for each documents </br>
-in the author.txt sotres the author name for each documents </br>
+author.txt sotres the author name for each documents </br>

 ![alt text](https://github.com/wing9413/Python_InformationRetrieval/blob/master/Pictures/inverted_index.jpg)